rbeni/meat-image-classification/README.md

 # meat-image-classification

-Example code for a CNN image classifier or meat images
+Example code for a CNN image classifier of meat images

 This is a simple CNN base classifier, built upon a pre-trained EfficientNetB0.